-- You are fully healed and able to return to work with no limitations. - You will not fully recover from your injury but will be able to return to work with limitations.
+- You are fully healed and able to return to work with no limitations. - You will not fully recover from your injury but can return to work with limitations.

 • You are permanently disabled and unable to return to work at all.